Ahhhh 2 days in Venice, the iconic Italian floating city is a dream travel destination for many people.

 Originally erected as an offering for the city’s deliverance (salute) from the pestilence of the black plague, the church was dedicated to Our Lady of Health and was designed in the then-popular baroque style.

 The exterior is a delight all by itself, but make sure to peek inside (with free admission, why not!) to see the patterned marble floors and bright ceiling.

 Explore the back alleyways of Dorsoduro

 The alleyways in this area are easy to navigate and I didn’t once require a cheeky look at Google Maps.
-So, don’t fret if you feel like you are getting lost and need to stick with the schedule, Venice is best explored without a strict calendar.
+So, don’t fret if you feel like you are getting lost along your 2 days itinerary for Venice and need to stick with the schedule, Venice is best explored without a strict calendar.